 "Unify women to build a caring community where all discover and develop their God-given gifts; Connect women by offering meaningful relationships, friendships and acceptance; Serve and reach others in our community and globally."
 This is the mission statement of a group of women who meet the second Monday of the Month.
 Please join them at any time.

-St. Paul's members volunteer at the Urban Ministries of Durham Community Cafe one Saturday a month.
-We help prep meals and serve.
+St. Paul's members volunteering at the Urban Ministries of Durham Community Cafe.

 This ministry begins anew each September.
 It is much like a "secret pal" activity as each participant draws a name of another participant, does not reveal who it is, and begins a year of praying for that specific person.
 There is only one meeting a year with this ministry -- September -- to draw a name and "reveal" who your partner was the previous year.